EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 ![mainImage](img/Chiari-Synergy.png "Chiari Synergy")

 ---
 ### Time Management is Everything!
  Week 1:
- - Create a working atlas based image registration example, using FAIR tool set
- - Learn more about the methods involved in machine learning
+ - During our first week, we created a working atlas-based image registration example, using FAIR toolset.
+One of the main programs used to create this image was MATLAB.
+We also begin to look at the Machine Learning method, where we used PyTorch.
+We noticed the Machine Learning process would require adding more time to focus on our research topic and wanted to ensure we utilize our time wisely.

  Week 2
- - Finish first atlas based example and begin applying to others
- - Tentatively begin working with ML examples or continue learning more
+ -  We set a goal to finish the first atlas-based example and begin applying others examples to our project.
+After working on our atlas-based examples, we begin to look at the machine learning process and create multiple examples for our research.
+As we explored the machine learning process, we used four different methods: convolutional neural network, cross-entropy loss, lBFGS optimization, and experimental setup.

  Week 3
 - Begin working on midterm presentation